starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 Click the 'Play' button in Xcode (or Command-R) to run the project.
 Shortly after your app launches you should see a "swift app delegate!" message in the console/debug area.
 High-five yourself or the person nearest you. 🤚

-Now press your device Home button and re-launch the app (from the device).
-This time, `completedReturnToForegroundActive()` should fire and post a "return foreground active!" message to the console.
-If you go back and include a 'MyScript' in your solution, it should fire.
+🚨 _Now that the iOS App SDK (v19) supports UIKit's standard `applicationDidBecomeActive()` delegate, you should also get a "did become active!" message.
+This is good.
+If you go back and include a 'MyScript' in your solution, that should fire as well.

 Note: Firing scripts from a FIAS app requires the `fmurlscript` permission to be selected in your .fmp12 solution.

-🚨 _There appears to be an issue in the 18 SDK (and 19, still!), with the proprietary FIAS delegate `completedReturnToForegroundActive()`.
+🚨 _There is still an issue in the 18 (and 19) SDK, with the proprietary FIAS delegate `completedReturnToForegroundActive()`.
 It no longer fires, as in older FIAS versions.
-It's possible this proprietary delegate was removed, as the standard UIKit delegate `applicationDidBecomeActive()` now appears to be firing for FIAS projects (it hadn't previously).
-FIAS is a black box, so there's no way for me to know, really.
+It's possible this proprietary delegate was removed, since the standard UIKit delegate `applicationDidBecomeActive()` now fires correctly for FIAS projects (it didn't previously).
+FIAS is a black box, so I don't know, really.
 Just a hunch._

 ---